-Since radioecology is a multidisciplinary science, students on MSc or PhD projects in radioecology have a wide range of future carrier opportunities, and one of our goals is to put students in contact with potential employers and research projects, as well as to ensure that training and education in radioecology meets the needs of those employers.
+Since radioecology is a multidisciplinary science, students on MSc or PhD projects in radioecology have a wide range of future career opportunities, and one of our goals is to put students in contact with potential employers and research projects, as well as to ensure that training and education in radioecology meets the needs of those employers.

 The MSc and PhD education at NMBU and collaborating universities is programs given to prove the European nuclear stakeholders their future workforce.
 Of particular concern to the stakeholders (EU Commission, authorities, industry and professionals) are the significant and persistent needs for post-graduates with skills in radiochemistry, radioecology, environmental modelling, radiation protection including radiobiology and dosimetry.